Skip to content

 sourceDescription: support_api

-Do not add HTTP method, path, server URL, or security configuration here.
-Those belong to OpenAPI and the bound runtime.
+Do not add HTTP method, path, channel, server URL, or security configuration here.
+Those belong to the source document and the bound runtime.

 Step 3: Add Request Values